medic/cht-docs/content/en/apps/tutorials/sms-forms.md

 ### 3. Define a Person Registration Form

-Add a person registration form by adding the form definition key and value(object) pair to the `forms` object as shown below.
+Add a person registration form by adding a key and object pair to the `forms` object as shown below.

 ```json
 "forms": {